Best Bangkok Tailor Scams Guide: How to Avoid Tourist Traps

 Physical Shop Red Flags

-Aggressive street presence: Tailors with multiple touts outside calling to passersby are desperate for business, usually because their reputation doesn’t bring customers naturally.
+Aggressive street presence: Tailors with multiple touts outside calling to passersby are desperate for business, usually because their reputation does not bring customers naturally.

 Dusty or limited fabric selection: Quality tailors invest in fabric inventory.
-If the shop looks neglected or has surprisingly few fabric options, they’re likely buying cheap bulk material and passing it off as premium.
+If the shop looks neglected or has surprisingly few fabric options, they are likely buying cheap bulk material and passing it off as premium.

 No visible workshop: While not all Bangkok tailors have on-site workshops, complete absence of any tailoring equipment or inability to show you where garments are made is suspicious.